There are many factors that may cause a water loss in your home or business:

 CareMaster’s trained technicians will take necessary steps to assure that your property is restored and back to normal.
 They will extract bulk moisture from ducts and floor coverings and set drying equipment in place to promote rapid drying of the structure.

-CareMaster has the most drying equipment of any other mold remediator in the Greenville, Raleigh, and Charlotte areas.
+CareMaster has the most drying equipment of any other mold remediator in the Greenville, and Raleigh areas.
 Not only do we have standard air movers and dehumidifiers for normal drying situations, but we also have equipment to handle specialty drying situations.
-When we remove equipment from the site you can be assured is has been dried to within acceptable moisture content levels.
+When we remove equipment from the site you can be assured it has been dried to within acceptable moisture content levels.
 We will use our moisture detection equipment to take readings and document what we find.

-Below are some actions that we will take on every water damage project in the Greenville, Raleigh, and Charlotte NC areas:
+Below are some actions that we will take on every water damage project in the Greenville, and Raleigh NC areas:

 - Confer with client to confirm that the source of water has been located and alleviated